-Soft Targets and Tourist Terrorism
+Soft Targets And Tourist Terrorism

 We have known for some time now that terrorist groups prefer to attack “soft” targets because they usually lack proper security, and there are many more soft targets than hard targets.
 Hotels (Mombassa), restaurants/night clubs (Bali), museums (Tunis), places of worship (Istanbul), trains (Madrid) and buses (Israel) are targets of choice.
 This being the case, there should be greater effort made to implement at least minimal security for soft targets that have any reasonable appeal to terrorists.
 If this can be done in developing countries with meager financial resources, it should be achievable in the developed world.

-In Manila, for example, the entrances to the metro rail system are checked in the same way entrances to department stores, office buildings, and shopping centers are checked.
+In many places in the developing world the entrances to metro rail systems are checked in the same way entrances to department stores, office buildings, and shopping centers are checked.
 Security personnel check everyone’s bag or purse as individuals enter.
 Is this a guarantee that a bomb will not be smuggled onto a train?
 Of course not, but apart from providing some peace of mind, it is a sufficient deterrent to prevent would-be bombers from attacking with impunity.
 Had such a system been implemented in Madrid, most, if not all, of the bombs would likely have been detected.
-Surely, Manila would have experienced many more bomb attacks on its metro rail system if it did not have this rudimentary system in place.
+Surely, the cities where these protocols are in place would have experienced many more bomb attacks if they did not have this rudimentary system in place.

 The root of the problem is that businesses tend to be more reactive rather than proactive when it comes to risk management more generally, and governments tend to be reactive rather than proactive on the subject of terrorism.
-Will countries around the world that currently do not have security systems and personnel in place in shopping malls, movie theaters, office buildings, and other public places ultimately need to do as the Philippines has done?
-The answer is ‘”yes”, and businesses should be prepared to share the cost of implementing these measures.
 The stakes have never been higher for citizens, businesses and countries.
 The knock-on effect of crippling a country’s tourism industry can be devastating, as anyone in the tourism industry in Egypt, Turkey, Tunisia, and host of other countries can attest.

-What the Istanbul bombings have demonstrated is that, even having taken stern precautions against airport bombings by screening people and bags before entering the Ataturk Airport, the same kind of carnage that occurred in Brussels earlier this year can still occur, with a similar body count.
-The advantage is presently in the terrorists’ court.
+The Barcelona attacks once again illustrate how vulnerable individuals and cities are to terrorist attacks, many of which are now driven by Virtual Terrorism – using the Internet to communicate and plan attacks.
+Law enforcement and intelligence agencies can, regrettably, only do so much to identify and monitor the individuals engaging in Virtual Terrorism, so the advantage is presently in the terrorists’ court.
 Only a sea change in how individuals, businesses and governments think about and combat terrorism will turn the tide.
-If we fail to get in front of this problem in an effective manner now, the tide may never turn.
+If we fail to get in front of this problem now, the tide may never turn.

-*Daniel Wagner is Managing Director of Risk Cooperative and author of the new book “Virtual Terror”.
+*Daniel Wagner is author of the new book “Virtual Terror” and Managing Director of Risk Cooperative.

-This article was first published via LinkedIn.
+This article first appeared on LinkedIn.

 [4] http://www.telegraph.co.uk/travel/destinations/europe/turkey/articles/turkey-tourism-on-the-brink/